University of Missouri–St. Louis: Chancellors

+Since the University of Missouri–St. Louis's formation in 1965, the campus was led by 8 regular chancellors and 4 interim chancellors.
+An interim chancellor, Christopher D. Spilling, has been leading the campus since Kristin Sobolik's retirement began in July 2026.

 Express Scripts World Headquarters Campus at NorthPark

 In 2007 Express Scripts opened its world headquarters on the campus north of University Place Drive and south of Interstate 70 in Missouri.
 It was the first Fortune 500 company to have its headquarters on a college campus.
 A second headquarters building adjoining the original one opened in 2008.
 Three additional Express Scripts have been added to the NorthPark development on the north side of I-70 including an Office and Data Center, Tech and Innovation Center, and Operations Center.
 In 2018 the majority of the 5,000 St. Louis Express Scripts employees work in the complex.

 George Paz, CEO of Express Scripts at the time, was an UMSL graduate.
 Express Scripts, which leases rather than owns its headquarters buildings and other structures in NorthPark, received substantial tax breaks.
 Since the move the company has been an active partner with the university including contributing money to renovate the computer sciences building (Express Scripts Hall), raising funds for building projects, sponsoring a pre-collegiate bridge program for high school students and sponsoring a business incubator (Accentuate).